Anohita2004/dealer-portal-react/HIERARCHY_STRUCTURE.md

 ### 7. **Dealer Admin**
 - **Geographic Requirements:** Must be assigned to **ONE Dealer**
-- **Can Have Manager:** Territory Manager OR Area Manager OR Regional Manager
+- **Can Have Manager:** Sales Executive OR Territory Manager OR Area Manager OR Regional Manager
 - **Scope:** Manages one dealer company

 ### 8. **Dealer Staff**